PoonySpard/rpspy/README.md

 To play Rock Paper Scissors Lizard Spock, run rpsls.py as __main__.

 See docstrings inside modules for detailed instructions for use.

+Please excuse the camelCase and double quotes, they're required by the class.